vbauer/jackdaw/README.md

 Some things that you need to know before exploring an examples:

 * Code style in the below examples was changed to minimize text in README.
-* Some annotations and imports was also removed to simplify understanding.
+* Some annotations and imports were also removed to simplify understanding.
 * All generated classes will have the same package as original classes.